Dallas Elite

 The Dallas Elite Women's Football team is an American women's tackle football team playing in Division I of the Women's Football Alliance (WFA).
 The team, based in and around Dallas, Texas, was founded in 2014.
-The Dallas Elite reached the playoffs and national championship game three years in a row, 2015–2017.
+The Dallas Elite reached the national championship game three years in a row from 2015 to 2017.
 They defeated the Boston Renegades 31–21 at Highmark Stadium in Pittsburgh on July 22, 2017, to win the WFA Division I National Championship.
-Although they missed the playoffs in 2018 and 2019 (and the 2020 season was cancelled due to the global pandemic), the team earned a playoff berth in 2021.
+Although they missed the playoffs in 2018 and 2019 (and the 2020 season was cancelled due to the COVID-19 pandemic), the team earned a playoff berth in 2021.

 The team rebranded as the Dallas Elite Mustangs in 2020.
 The 2021 Dallas Elite Mustangs are owned by Maria Spencer.
 The head coach is Coach Hamilton.
 The team plays home games at Alfred J. Loos Athletic Complex in Addison and Prestonwood Christian Academy in Plano.